News

 Thanksgiving

-Thanksgiving is a national holiday celebrated on various dates in the United States, Canada, Grenada, Saint Lucia, Liberia, and unofficially in countries like Brazil and the Philippines.
+Thanksgiving is an official holiday celebrated on different dates in countries such as the United States, Canada, Grenada, Saint Lucia, Liberia, and unofficially in Brazil and the Philippines.
 It is also observed in the Dutch town of Leiden and the Australian territory of Norfolk Island.

-The fourth Thursday of November is Thanksgiving Day, a national holiday in the United States which honors the early settlers and Native Americans who came together to share a harvest feast.
+Thanksgiving Day is celebrated by Americans on the fourth Thursday of November and commemorates the harvest feast shared by early settlers and Native Americans.
 Thanksgiving traditions and foods have evolved over the years, along with our understanding of its history.

 Selecting A Date